Marina Núñez del Prado

 Marina Núñez del Prado (17 October 1910 – 9 September 1995) was a celebrated Bolivian sculptor.

-Marina Núñez del Prado was one of the most respected sculptors from Latin America.
-Núñez del Prado based many of her sculptures off of the female form as well as taking inspiration from animals and landscapes native to Bolivia.
+One of the most respected sculptors from Latin America, she based many of her sculptures off of the female form as well as taking inspiration from animals and landscapes native to Bolivia.
 Her work is highly sensuous, with rolling curves.
 She carved from native Bolivian woods, as well as black granite, alabaster, basalt and white onyx.
-Perhaps one of her most famous works is "White Venus" (1960), a stylized female body in white onyx.
-Another celebrated work is "Mother and Child," sculpted in white onyx.
+Perhaps one of her most famous works is White Venus (1960), a stylized female body in white onyx.
+Another celebrated work is Mother and Child, sculpted in white onyx.
 Indigenous Bolivian cultures inspired much of her work.

 Bolivia and La Paz

 Bolivia is known for its architecture, people, its oil industry, and its art.
 Its art is very distinct yet it was also influenced by a handful of western artistic movements that were being introduced.
 While these movements like Neo-classicism had a negative effect on sculpture, Bolivia still managed to have three stylistic periods known as Mannerism, Realism, and Hyperrealism.
 Each period had a handful of artists produce many unique works.
 For example in the Hyperrealist period, there were artists who made sculptures with real props attached to them, such as wigs or glasses.
-There was also a slight focus on religion with pieces like "Christ of La Recoleta" and "Virgin of Copacabana".
+There was also a slight focus on religion with pieces like Christ of La Recoleta and Virgin of Copacabana.

 La Paz, founded by Alonzo Mendoza in 1548, is the birthplace of Marina Núñez Del Prado.
 Due to art being imported from Spain, stylistic movements, such as Baroque, found their way into La Paz and were taught in Lake Titicaca School.
 Later, Mestizo Baroque, Neo-classicism and eventually Rococo began influencing the art and architecture of La Paz.
 One example of this is the Universidad Mayor de San Andrés, which used a combination of Baroque and Neo-classicism.
 While there was a lot of influence from newer movements like abstraction, around 1956, there was also a growing interest in making folk art and other traditional styles of art.